-Montenegro: Small-scale power plants subsidies15.
-June 2020. / SEE Energy News
+Montenegro: Small-scale power plants subsidies, SEE Energy News

 Subsidies for small-scale power plants remain in force in Montenegro.
 The Montenegrin Government approved the proposal of the amendments to the Energy Law, which does not envisage the abolition of subsidies for privileged producers who generate electricity from renewable energy sources.
 Several non-governmental organizations and political parties demanded the abolition of these incentives, which have been paid to RES producers since 2014.

 Minister of Economy Dragica Sekulic explained that the amendments to the Energy Law prescribe the possibility of awarding incentives for renewable energy producers, but it is not mandatory, especially for large-scale wind or solar projects.
 She reminded the Briska Gora solar power plant, developed by EPCG and Finnish Fortum, will not receive RES subsidies, adding that the current Government did not grant any concessions which include subsidies.